 Ingredients

-- In a small bowl, whisk together the mayonnaise, sour cream, lemon juice, vinegar, garlic powder, dried parsley, and dried dill.
-Taste and add a pinch of salt if you feel it necessary.
+- Mix the Ingredients: In a small bowl, whisk together the mayonnaise, sour cream, lemon juice, vinegar, garlic powder, dried parsley, and dried dill.
+Taste and add a pinch of salt if needed.

-- Cover or pour into a small container and store in the refrigerator until ready to use.
+- Chill: Cover or transfer to a small container and refrigerate until ready to use.

 Expert Tips